Affinity-VAE: incorporating prior knowledge in representation learning from scientific images: Methods

-In order to investigate the similarity between two structures in the alphanumeric data, we employ the Smooth Overlap of Atomic Positions (SOAP) descriptor \cite{Bartok2010,Bartok2013}.
-This shape descriptor uses a combination of radial and spherical harmonics.
-In our model, we are treating every pixel that is not background as an “atom”.
-The SOAP descriptor places a Gaussian density distribution at the location of each selected pixel.
+This descriptor uses a combination of radial and spherical harmonics \cite{Bartok2010,Bartok2013}.
+The SOAP descriptor places a Gaussian density distribution at the location of each atom.
 The SOAP kernel is then defined as the overlap of the two local nearest neighbouring densities integrated over all three-dimensional rotations.